HYTA – Holmes Youthful Trainee Act

 What does HYTA do?

 HYTA gives the Defendant a chance to keep a clean record.
-The Defendant pleas guilty and is placed on “HYTA status.”
-This is a period of time where the Defendant is on probation OR in jail.
+The Defendant pleads guilty and is placed on “HYTA status.”
+This is a period of time where the Defendant is on probation OR in jail (jail is somewhat rare though).
 If the offender completes what is asked of them then NO CONVICTION IS ENTERED.
-This means that there is no criminal record, your record stays clean.
+This means that there is no criminal record, your record stays clean and the case is sealed.

 Having HYTA status means that your arrest record and criminal record cannot be scene by potential employers, schools, or the public in general.